There are many factors to consider when trying to obtain consistent sales online, including buy box optimization and Amazon mobile optimization.

 In the past years, there have been a number of system errors observed by Amazon sellers, and some of these system issues were even acknowledged by Amazon.

-Besides the pricing and Amazon Buy Box oversight, an optimization mistake is among the factors that influence poor Amazon inventory movement.
+Besides the pricing and Amazon Buy Box oversight, an optimization mistake, including Amazon mobile optimization, is among the factors that influence poor Amazon inventory movement.
 Slow product movement may be caused by various optimization mistakes.

 3. Listing Non-Amazon Sanctioned Categories